Overview

 📦 microViz is an R package for analysis and visualization of microbiome sequencing data.

-🔨 microViz functions are intended to be easy to use and flexible.
+🔨 microViz functions are intended to be beginner-friendly but flexible.

-🔬 microViz extends and complements popular microbial ecology packages like phyloseq, vegan, & microbiome.
+🔬 microViz extends or complements popular microbial ecology packages, including phyloseq, vegan, & microbiome.

 Learn more